Phaata Co.,Ltd

 3. Northern America - Asia route:

-Freight rates from North America (West Coast) to Asia continued to decline in week 36/2024 to USD 675/FEU, equivalent to an increase of 1.35% compared to the previous week, down 0.3% compared to the previous month, according to Xeneta data.
+Freight rates from North America (West Coast) to Asia in week 46/2024 continued to increase slightly by 1.70% compared to the previous week, reaching USD 718/FEU, a price increase of 2.43% compared to the previous month, according to Xeneta data.

 4. Northern Europe-Asia route:

-Freight rates from North Europe to Asia continued to decline slightly in the week of 36/2024 decreased slightly, at USD 492/FEU, equivalent to a decrease of 0.2% compared to the previous week, up 1.65% compared to the previous month, according to Xeneta data.
+Freight rates from North Europe to Asia continued to decline slightly in the week of 46/2024 decreased slightly to USD 352/FEU, down 0.56% compared to the previous week, and down 9.97% compared to the previous month, according to Xeneta data.

 Find Freight rates here.